-Women continue to suffer forms of discrimination in many countries across the globe, including child- and forced marriage, gender-based violence, sexist policies, as well as barriers to participation in education and employment.
-Achieving gender equality globally is crucial to meeting development goals, reducing human suffering and solving our biggest environmental problems.
+Women across the world continue to suffer from gender inequality, including child- and forced marriage, gender-based violence, sexist policies, as well as barriers to participation in education and employment.
+Achieving gender equity globally is crucial to meeting development goals, reducing human suffering and solving our biggest environmental problems.

 "Population growth is straining the Earth's resources to the breaking point, and educating girls is the single most important factor in stabilizing that.
 That, plus helping women gain political and economic power and safeguarding their reproductive rights."

 – Al Gore, former Vice President of the United States

 Barriers to equality